 While using a traditional pension fund manager is potentially the safer option, if you feel that you would be better off taking control of your retirement plan, then a SIPP might be for you.

-In our Best SIPP Providers for the UK guide, we’ll start by giving you a comprehensive over of what a SIPP actually is, how they work, and what risks you need to be made aware of.
+In our Best SIPP Providers for the UK guide, we’ll start by giving you our recommendations of the best providers and then we’ll give you a comprehensive over of what a SIPP actually is, how they work, and what risks you need to be made aware of.

 What is a SIPP?